jangroth/aws-certification-notes/devops-engineer-professional.md

   * `DependsOn` can be a single resource or a list of resources
   * Will error on circular dependencies
   * `DependsOn` is problematic if the target resource needs more complex setup than just stack creation
+* -> *Wait conditions*

+##### Stacks Updates

+###### Process

+* **Direct updates**
+	* You submit changes and AWS CloudFormation immediately deploys them
+* **Change sets**
+	* You can preview the changes AWS CloudFormation will make to your stack, and then decide whether to apply those changes by executing the change set
+	* *Change sets* are JSON-formatted documents that summarize the changes AWS CloudFormation will make to a stack
+* Use the `UpdatePolicy` attribute to specify how AWS CloudFormation handles updates to the `AWS:
+	AutoScaling::AutoScalingGroup`, `AWS::ElastiCache::ReplicationGroup`, `AWS::Elasticsearch::Domain`
+	or `AWS::Lambda::Alias` resources.
+	* Values depend on resource type, e.g. ASG replacing vs rolling update
+* Use the `UpdateReplacePolicy` attribute to retain or (in some cases) backup the existing physical instance of a resource when it is replaced during a stack update operation.
+* On Failure, the stack will rollback automatically to the last known working state

+###### Interuption while updating
+* Update can impact a resource in 4 possible ways
+	* *No interruption*
+		* E.g. change `ProvisionedThroughput` of a DynamoDB table
+	* Some interruption
+		* E.g. change `EbsOptimized` of an EC2 instance (EBS-backed)
+		* E.g. change `InstanceType` of an EC2 instance (EBS-backed)
+	* Replacement
+		* E.g. change `AvailabilityZone` of an EC2 instance
+		* E.g. change `ImageId` of an EC2 instance
+		* E.g. change `Tablename` of a DynamoDB table
+	* Deletion

+##### Stack Policy

+Defines which actions can be performed on specified resources.
+With CloudFormation stack policies you can protect all or certain resources in your stacks from being unintentionally updated or deleted during the update process.

+* Check **stack policy** if updates are allowed
+	* No policy present: All updates are allowed -> This differs from IAM default!
+	* Once a policy is applied
+		* It cannot be deleted
+		* *All* resources that are not explicitely allowed are denied
+		* Default deny can be explicitely overwritten
+	* Policy format JSON
+		* Contains *policy documents*
+* Don't confuse with `DeletionPolicy`, `UpdatePolicy`, `UpdateRollbackPolicy` attributes

+Element|.
+-|-
+`Effect`|.
+`Principal`|*Must* be wildcard for stack policies `Action`|`Update:Modify`,`Update:Replace`,`Update:Delete`,`Update:(wildcard)` `Resource`,`NotResource`|.
+`Condition`|Typically evaluates based on resource type

 ##### Stack Deletion

+###### Process

+* Specify the stack to delete, and AWS CloudFormation deletes the stack and all the resources in that stack.
+* With the `DeletionPolicy` attribute you can preserve or (in some cases) backup a resource when its stack is deleted.
+* If AWS CloudFormation cannot delete a resource, the stack will not be deleted.
+* A stack can have *termination protection* enabled, which will prevent it from being deleted accidentally

 ###### Resource deletion policy

 * **Policy** / statement that is associated with every resource of a stack
 * Controls what happens if stack is deleted
 * `DeletionPolicy`